An in-depth discussion about an entrepreneurial AI journey

 In Luc Julia’s book “L’Intelligence Artificielle n’existe pas”, he explains that machines do not really think or understand like we do.
 Instead, they process information and follow instructions, which can give the illusion of intelligence.

-The reality is that AI excels at very narrow tasks and will outperform humans in speed and accuracy on these specific tasks.
+The reality is that artificial intelligence excels at very narrow tasks and will outperform humans in speed and accuracy on these specific tasks.
 But in the end, it is still just a tool to amplify our capacities, not replace them, and humans remain central in technology’s evolution.
 It seems that Mantu’s motto is not wrong, as even within an AI-driven world, “tomorrow will be human” after all!